hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/http_requests.md

 You will note that there are lines for 1xx and 4xx that do not contain any data.
 Let's see how we can clear that up and only show things that have data.

 To do this all you need to do is to add `!=0` to the end of your query.
-Your final graph should looks something like the following.
+Your final graph should look something like the following.

 ### Figure 2.2 API Downstream requests, 2xx and 5xx
 ![](./images/api_requests_3.jpg)